This page is part of © FOTW Flags Of The World website

 a) The flags flown in the above illustration are i) in the bow a Union Jack, ii) at the fore a Flag of the Lord High Admiral, iii) at the main a Royal Standard and iv) at the mizzen a second Union Jack, with the suite completed by a pre-1801 Red Ensign at the stern.

-b) This combination was usual (in the UK) for the launching of a warship in this era, and is still flown (but with a White Ensign) when HM The Queen is aboard a naval ship – see ‘anchor flag’ and its following notes
+b) This combination was usual (in the UK) for the launching of a warship in this era, and is still flown (but with a White Ensign) when HM The King is aboard a naval ship – see ‘anchor flag’ and its following notes

 LAY UP (or LAYING UP) COLOURS (or COLORS)